AI Visibility Tiers: Legibility, Eligibility, and Extractability

 Recency signals.
 Dated content that confirms the information is current.
 AI systems ask is this still true? not was this ever true?
 Update dates and refresh statistics when content is meaningfully revised.

-The Recommendability Failure Mode: The Branded Search Trap
+The Extractability Failure Mode: The Branded Search Trap

 Strong performance on searches for your name specifically.
 Thin or absent performance on unbranded category queries — the questions your ideal client is asking before they know you exist.
 The machine knows you.
 It trusts you.
 But when it’s constructing an answer to a question your brand should be answering, it reaches for someone whose content it can actually extract and use.